EuracBiomedicalResearch/genomic_viewer/assets/genomicviewer-reference-manual.md

 #### Load coordinates

 The user can navigate across a list of previously saved coordinates by specifying a *region table bed file* to be uploaded through the [configruation file](#configuration) or by accessing local files from a running ***Genomic Viewer*** session.
 The provided coordinates list file should ideally be structured as a bed file with a minimum of three tab separated columns corresponding to: **chr**, **start**, **end**.
-It is suggested but not mandatory to have a fourth clumn with a name or ID for the corresponding genomic region.
+It is suggested but not mandatory to have a fourth column with a name or ID for the corresponding genomic region.
 It is also suggested to avoid column headers.

 An example of region table bed file is reported below: